yogeshjain999/representable/README.md

-= Representable
+# Representable

-Representable maps Ruby objects to documents and back.
+Representable maps ruby objects to documents and back.

 In other words: Take an object and extend it with a representer module.
 This will allow you to render a JSON, XML or YAML document from that object.
 But that's only half of it!
 You can also use representers to parse a document and create an object.

 Representable is helpful for all kind of rendering and parsing workflows.
 However, it is mostly useful in API code.
 Are you planning to write a real REST API with representable?
 Then check out the [roar](http://github.com/apotonick/roar) gem first, save work and time and make the world a better place instead.

-== Installation
+## Installation

 The representable gem is almost dependency-free.
 Almost.

     gem 'representable'

-== Example
+## Example

 What if we're writing an API for music - songs, albums, bands.